-- Second-most population dense city in U.S. behind NYC
+- Second-most population-dense city in U.S. behind New York City

 Working closely with city planners, SFPUC, MTA and other constituents, Extenet adhered to the aesthetic needs of the city and its residents during network design and construction phases.
 As an additional benefit, Extenet collaborated with the local utility company, Pacific Gas and Electric (PG&E), to create custom power meters integrated into the smart poles to monitor power consumption.
 The network will continue to deliver the city of San Francisco with high-speed wireless connectivity for years to come.
 With the emergence of 5G and the Internet of Things, advanced densified networks like this will be needed to reliably deliver the high-bandwidth speeds enabling those technologies.